 Defending Crimes Against Children in California

 In San Diego, the defense of crimes alleging a child as a victim is complicated by the fact that California law is replete with procedural accommodations for these cases that favor the prosecution.
 Additionally, there are sentence “enhancements” that are real traps for criminal defense lawyers who do not regularly handle these types of matters.
 Literally every single facet of these cases must be carefully explored.
 Crimes against children cases are often factually very fluid, in that allegations made by children may change for the better or worse.
-An experienced criminal defense attorney must be prepared to anticipate these changes as the case is litigated.
-The criminal defense attorney involved in a crimes against children case must be prepared not only to meet the case as it exists now but as it may exist later.
+An experienced crimes against children defense attorney must be prepared to anticipate these changes as the case is litigated.
+The successful criminal defense attorney involved in a crimes against children case must be prepared not only to handle the case as it exists now but as it may exist later.

 The Stakes Are High

 For those defendants facing a probation sentence, in the event of a conviction, there are probation conditions specially imposed in these matters: residency restrictions, registration as a sex offender, polygraph, and sex offender counseling, to name a few.
 Indeed, the sex registration provisions carry past probationary period and lasts for life.
 For a paroled defendant, G.P.S. tracking may be mandated, and parolee residency restrictions are often so sever the defendant is forced to live in a desert community or disappear onto the streets.
 Thankfully, the courts are not trying to enforce a castration requirement that is still on the books.

-The following are a few examples of crimes specific to children, all of which we have defended at the San Diego Law Office of Domenic J. Lombardo.
+The following are a few examples of crimes specific to children, all of which we have successfully defended here at the San Diego Law Office of Domenic J. Lombardo.

 Kidnapping (PC 207)